English Civil War: Later views

 In the 1970s, revisionist historians challenged both the Whig and the Marxist theories, notably in the 1973 anthology The Origins of the English Civil War (Conrad Russell ed.).
 These historians focused on the minutiae of the years immediately before the civil war, returning to the contingency-based historiography of Clarendon's History of the Rebellion and Civil Wars in England.
 This, it was claimed, demonstrated that patterns of war allegiance did not fit either Whig or Marxist theories.
 Parliament was not inherently progressive, nor the events of 1640 a precursor for the Glorious Revolution.
-Many members of the bourgeoisie fought for the King, while many landed aristocrats supported Parliament.

 From the 1990s, a number of historians replaced the historical title "English Civil War" with "Wars of the Three Kingdoms" and "British Civil Wars", positing that the civil war in England cannot be understood apart from events in other parts of Britain and Ireland.
 King Charles I remains crucial, not just as King of England, but through his relationship with the peoples of his other realms.
 For example, the wars began when Charles forced an Anglican Prayer Book upon Scotland, and when this was met with resistance from the Covenanters, he needed an army to impose his will.
 However, this need of military funds forced Charles I to call an English Parliament, which was not willing to grant the needed revenue unless he addressed their grievances.

 By the early 1640s, Charles was left in a state of near-permanent crisis management, confounded by the demands of the various factions.
 For example, Charles finally made terms with the Covenanters in August 1641, but although this might have weakened the position of the English Parliament, the Irish Rebellion of 1641 broke out in October 1641, largely negating the political advantage he had obtained by relieving himself of the cost of the Scottish invasion.